FluffySpectre/vscode-pair-prog/README.md

 4. Copy the **invite link** or the displayed address (e.g., `192.168.1.5:9876`)
 5. Share the invite link or address with your partner

+> **Relay mode:** If `pairprog.relayServer` is configured, the session is registered on the relay server and the invite link works across networks.

 ### Join a Session

 There are two ways to join a session: